-Here’s our academic definition of sport PR:
+Here’s an academic definition of sport PR:

 Sport public relations is a managerial communication-based function designed to identify a sport organization’s key publics, evaluate its relationships with those publics, and foster desirable relationships between the sport organization and those publics (Stoldt, Dittmore & Branvold, 2012).

 The key words for you to remember are "foster desirable relationships with those publics" and in our class, we'll think about that in the context of tasks performed by various professionals.